-Ropley CE Primary School Safeguarding Policy
+Ropley Church of England Primary School's Safeguarding Policy

-This policy should be read in conjunction with the school's Child Protection Policy and Staff Code of Conduct
+This policy should be read in conjunction with the school's Child Protection Policy and Staff Behaviour Policy/Code of Conduct.

 Policy Statement

 Safeguarding determines the actions that we take to keep children safe and protect them from harm in all aspects of their school life.
 As a school we are committed to safeguarding and promoting the welfare of all our pupils.